- The ENVVAR NOT FOUND error usually comes followed by The system could not find the environment option that was entered message.

-- Press Windows Key + R and enter regedit.
-Press Enter or click OK.
+- Press Windows Key + R, enter regedit and press Enter or click OK.

-- In the left pane, navigate to HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlSession ManagerEnvironment.
+- In the left pane, navigate to:

-- In the right pane windir value should be missing.
-If that’s the case, you need to recreate it.
-To do that, right click the empty space in the right pane and choose New > String Value.
-Enter windir as the name of the new string.
+- If the windir value is missing, you need to recreate it.
+Right-click the empty space in the right pane and choose New, then select String Value.

 - Double click newly created windir string to open its properties.
 Enter C:Windows as Value data and click OK to save changes.

 - Close the Registry Editor and restart your PC to apply the changes.